West Coast Wetsuit Guide: Pacific Northwest

 Fall: September - October

-The first month or two of steady south winds can keep the water in the North West in the mid 50’s degrees F or warmer.
+The first month or two of steady south winds can keep the water in the PNW in the mid 50’s degrees F or warmer.
 This is the time you can make do with a hoodless 4/3mm suit.
 Booties may not be required on the warmest of days, but they should always be brought as a necessity for the unpredictability of day-to-day water temps.
 Though November is considered Fall, it falls more in line with winter by water temperature standards, which is why it is in the next paragraph.

 Rare snow fall on the Oregon coast in the winter.